fvntr/fvntr.com/content/posts/2020-24-06--Notes-on-Chapter-1-Pedagogy-of-the-Oppressed.md

   - "Critical Pedagogy"
   - "Liberation Theory"
   - "Philosophy of Education"
 description: "So why do we need a pedagogy of the oppressed?
-Because everyone deserves not only to be free to exist, they deserve to be more fully human"
+Because everyone deserves to be free to exist *and* be more fully human"
 socialImage:  "/media/pedagogy.png"
 ---